kernelci/kernelci-api/kube/aks/README.md

 ## Set up the ingress

-Once the Kubernetes packages have been installed, the actuall ingress definition can be applied.
+Once the Kubernetes packages have been installed, the actual ingress definition can be applied.
 Still within the same container, run this command:

 ```